-INRIA contract ALLOC 4233 - April 2009 to September 2011.
+Inria contract ALLOC 7326 - April 2013 to December 2016.

-This is a collaboration with Sébastien Paris (université Paul Cézanne), related with the supervision of the PhD thesis of Mathieu Chouchane.
+This is a collaboration with Christian Musso (ONERA, Palaiseau) and with Sébastien Paris (LSIS, université du Sud Toulon Var), related with the supervision of the PhD thesis of Yannick Kenne.

-The objective of this project is to optimize the position and activation times of a few sensors deployed by a platform over a search zone, so as to maximize the probability of detecting a moving target.
+The objective of this project is to optimize the position and activation times of a few sensors deployed by one or several platforms over a search zone, so as to maximize the probability of detecting a moving target.
 The difficulty here is that the target can detect an activated sensor before it is detected itself, and it can then modify its own trajectory to escape from the sensor.
-Because of the many constraints including timing constraints involved in this optimization problem, a stochastic algorithm is preferred here over a deterministic algorithm.
-The underlying idea is to replace the problem of maximizing a cost function (the probability of detection) over the possible configurations (admissible position and activation times) by the apparently simpler problem of sampling a population according to a probability distribution depending on a small parameter, which asymptotically concentrates on the set of global maxima of the cost function, as the small parameter goes to zero.
-The usual approach here is to use the cross-entropy method [65], [33].
+This makes the optimization problem a spatio-temporal problem.
+The activity in the beginning of this project has been to study different ways to merge two different solutions to the optimization problem : a fast, though suboptimal, solution developed by ONERA in which sensors are deployed where and when the probability of presence of a target is high enough, and the optimal population-based solution developed by LSIS and Inria in a previous contract (Inria contract ALLOC 4233) with DGA / Techniques navales.